Continue to check this page for updates. We will be providing new information as it becomes available.

 Medical Mutual is waiving member cost sharing associated with COVID-19 testing and treatment.
 This applies to services provided by both in-network and out-of-network providers.

-Cost sharing will also be waived for all treatment related to COVID-19 including hospitalizations and ground ambulance transfers through May 31, 2020.
+Medical Mutual has extended the period during which cost sharing for all treatment related to COVID-19 will be waived to now go through July 24, 2020.
+Treatment includes hospitalizations and ground ambulance transfers for individuals with a positive COVID-19 diagnosis.
 In addition, Medical Mutual will permanently cover FDA-approved medications and vaccines when they become available.

 Early Prescription Drug Refills and Mail Order